-The MMG application opens the first Friday of May and closes the last Friday in May each year.
+The MMG application opens April 1st and closes May 31st of every year.
 To apply for the MMG (after DMO certification is complete), please visit the Submittable website and complete the application.

 The Supporting DMO application follows the same timeline as the MMG.

 The grant applications require several pieces of information, including a Budget Grid detailing all planned media activities.
 The budget grid is an Excel-formatted workbook (provided within the application) consisting of state and matching local funds information in addition to the year’s media plan broken out by advertising platforms.
 Advertisement placements must be selected from an approved list of media found in the MMG Guidelines.
 Both the application and budget grid will close on the date listed on the program calendar.
 MDT reviews the grant applications on a pass/fail basis for completeness and program compliance.
 The DMO will be awarded or denied the grant by the last Friday of June.
 The program then begins on July 1st.

 Every advertisement funded by MDT requires pre-approval from Co-op staff before being published.
 The Artwork Approval Form is to be completed on the Submittable website.
 Any changes to the approved and funded artwork must be requested in writing and approved by MDT prior to the placement of ads.
 All funded marketing activities must display the official tourism logo and any other specifications required, according to the MMG Guidelines.